jiwon-choe/jiwon-choe.github.io/index.md

 ## Concurrent Data Structures with Near-Data-Processing

-* **Jiwon Choe**, Amy Huang, Tali Moreshet, Maurice Herlihy, R. Iris Bahar. **Concurrent Data Structures with Near-Data-Processing: an Architecture-Aware Implementation**.
+* Jiwon Choe, Amy Huang, Tali Moreshet, Maurice Herlihy, R. Iris Bahar. **Concurrent Data Structures with Near-Data-Processing: an Architecture-Aware Implementation**.
 In _31st ACM Symposium on Parallelism in Algorithms and Architectures (SPAA 2019)_. [[pdf](spaa19-choe.pdf)]

 I am interested in improving the performance and energy efficiency of general-purpose concurrent data structures with _Near-Data-Processing (NDP)_.

-In the **SPAA '19** paper, NDP-based concurrent data structures that leverage the flat-combining synchronization scheme were implemented and evaluated on [SMCSim](https://iis-git.ee.ethz.ch/erfan.azarkhish/SMCSim), a cycle-accurate, full-system NDP architecture simulator.
+In the _SPAA '19_ paper, NDP-based concurrent data structures that leverage the flat-combining synchronization scheme were implemented and evaluated on [SMCSim](https://iis-git.ee.ethz.ch/erfan.azarkhish/SMCSim), a cycle-accurate, full-system NDP architecture simulator.
 This yielded a more realistic and detailed performance, energy, and power analysis, compared to prior theoretical analysis.
-Lightweight modifications to NDP hardware, inspired by initial analysis, further improves the performance and energy consumption of these data structures.
+We showed that lightweight hardware modifications can significantly improve the performance and energy consumption of NDP-based concurrent data structures, even without any algorithmic changes.
+In many cases, the resulting data structures outperform state-of-the-art concurrent data structures.

-More recently, I have been looking into how _"large yet cache-friendly"_ concurrent data structures can be integrated with NDP, in order to take advantage of both host processor cache and computation near memory.
+More recently, I have been looking into how _"large yet cache-friendly"_ concurrent data structures can be integrated with NDP, in order to take advantage of concurrency, host processor cache locality, and computation near memory.

 * * *